lsegal/vpr/README.md

 3. Run `make build git-tag` in the temporary directory, which in this example will build your artifacts and tag the repository with the new version.
-4. Archive the staged changes into a zip archive (`rel-archive.zip`) in the original working directory which includes the git repository and any generated artifacts.
+4. Archive the staged changes into a zip archive (`rel-archive.zip`) in the original working directory which includes the git repository and **any generated artifacts**.

+> [!NOTE]
+> If your artifacts are part of the `.gitignore` (a very common scenario), they will not be included in the staged
+> archive.
+This is why we used `--include-artifact` to force their inclusion.
+You can also use the `.relignore` file to
+> specify this behavior for the entire project, see [the section on `.relignore`](#ignoring-and-un-ignoring-artifacts-from-the-output-archive-relignore).
-> [!TIP]
+> for more information.
-> You can use `--overwrite` (alias: `-f`) to avoid the confirmation prompt when overwriting an existing archive.

 This archive can be inspected manually to verify the contents at any time.
 The modifications to the repository and any generated artifacts will live only in the staged package archive (`rel-archive.zip`) and thus will have no effect on